 Older IIMs usually require very high CAT percentiles, especially for General category candidates.
 A current cutoff analysis suggests that IIM Ahmedabad, Bangalore, and Calcutta generally demand 99+ percentile for General category candidates, while IIM Lucknow, Kozhikode, and Indore often fall around the 97–99 percentile range.
 New and baby IIMs may shortlist candidates at comparatively lower percentiles, depending on category and profile.

-Many students focus only on IIMs, but India also has excellent non-IIM MBA colleges accepting CAT.
+Many students focus only on IIMs, but India also has excellent non-IIM MBA colleges that accept CAT scores.
 Some of these colleges offer strong placements, industry exposure, experienced faculty, and impressive return on investment.

 Top non-IIM colleges accepting CAT include: